Navigation: ENTERING AND MAINTAINING TRANSACTIONS >

 Do not use this to record payments of bills by credit card that were entered for later payment using Actions ⇒ Enter Bills or Actions ⇒ Bill List - those ones should always be paid using Actions ⇒ Pay Bills or Actions ⇒ Bill Payment List.
 If you pay such bills using the Credit Card Charges window, they will remain on your list and reports of outstanding bills forever (unless you delete them).
 (See Entering Bills and Paying Bills for details.)

 When you use the Actions ⇒ Credit Card Charges menu option, a window such as the following comes up:

 The first time you use this, the Credit Card field may be empty, and you can select the credit card account this charge is for, from the drop-down list.
+You can also just start typing the name of the desired account, and it will appear via autocomplete.
 Subsequent times you use this, it will show the account you used the previous time, but of course you can change it if necessary.